halex5000/launching-darkly-with-a-vue/BLOG.md

-### In the beginning
+### :new: In the beginning

 First, in our app, we initialize the LaunchDarkly client using [Vue's Plugin system](https://vuejs.org/guide/reusability/plugins.html) when our app starts up.
 You can find this code in `src/main.js`, but here's how it works:

 ```javascript
 import { createApp } from 'vue'